 |Days||3 Nights / 4 Days|

 Will be updated soon

 |Direct Joining Cost||

-Early Morning: Laos is a Buddhist Country and in Luang Prabang, the temples sit beside a French colonial building, making it a very special fusion.
+Early Morning: Laos is a Buddhist Country and in Luang Prabang, a temple sits beside a French colonial building, making it a very special fusion.
 We would wake up before the dawn and set out to witness the Alms Giving Ceremony.
-You would be seated on a plastic stool with a Kilo of home cooked sticky rice in special bamboo baskets.
-As the monks pass you, small portions of rice need to placed in their bowl.
+You would be seated on a plastic stool with a Kilo of home cooked sticky rice in a special bamboo basket.
+As the monks pass you, small portions of rice need to place in their bowl.
 As the sun comes up it feels very holy seated outside the temple and witnessing the many monks walking silently.
-Return back to the Hotel for breakfast and then without shower we will set off for our last adventure of the trip.
+Return to the Hotel for breakfast.

 The Laos Visa is on arrival and you would only need to have a passport with a minimum of 6 months validity from the date of arrival.

-Everyone is needed to have 3.5 x 3.5 photo on arrival.
+Everyone is needed to have 3.5 x 4.5 cm photo on arrival.